Selecting a `Ukulele

 What to Learn

-What you'll typically do the most as a beginner ukulele play is strum and play chords.
-The blow books and chord chart are a great place to start.
+What you'll typically do the most as a beginner ukulele player is strummin and play chords.
+The below books and chord charts are a great place to start.

-Here are a couple of lessons series for chords and getting started with strums:
+Here are a couple of Lesson Series for chords and getting started with strums: